 They lay her in the quiet country graveyard, where her grand-parents rest from their long years of labour; and the old minister repeats, over the tiny grave, the beautiful words of Scripture promise, beginning: "I am the resurrection and the life, saith the Lord."
-They sink like healing dew into the hearts of the mourners, filling them with holy thoughts of the One who entered the tomb to consecrate, for all time, its gloomy portals with the remembrance of His presence.
+They sink like healing dew into the hearts of the mourners, filling them with holy thoughts of the One who entered the wit the from fuln lost A chill "be "" who lead that the tomb to consecrate, for all time, its gloomy portals with the remembrance of His presence.

-They "hear a voice from heaven saying, Blessed are the dead which die in the Lord," as they turn away from the little grave; and remember with solemn thankfulness, the blessedness of the loved one they have lost.
+They "hear a voice from heaven saying, Blessed are the dead which die in the Lord," as they turn away from the little grave; and remember with solemn thankfulne 4, the blessedness of the loved one they have lost.

-And they come away and leave her there ; the little child-flower, of whom the "Lord had need," beside the "bearded grain" of age !
+And they come away and leave her there; the little ehild-flower, of whom the "Lord had need," beside the "bearded grain" of age !

 "And their works do follow them."
-Happy for all who rest in that enclosure, if the influences of their years lead as surely to well-doing, as the few short days of life that were granted to Alice Grey.
+Happy for all who rest in that enclosure, if the influences of their years lead as surely to well-doing, as the few short days of life that were granted to Aliee Grey.